gnosis/safe-browser-extension/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea or feature request for the Safe browser extension project
+about: Suggest an idea or feature request for the Authenticator project

 ---